viridia/bevy_prefs_lite/README.md

     }
 }
 ```

+So for example on Mac, the above code would look for a file in the location
+"$HOME/Library/Preferences/com.mydomain.coolgame/app.toml".

+In WASM, it would look for a local storage key named "com.mydomain.coolgame-app".

 The `Preferences` object is also an ECS Resource, so you can insert it into the game world.
 This
 makes it easy for other parts of the game code to load their preference settings.
 For example,